mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 There are a few open-source tools that offer [similar functionality](https://github.com/awesome-selfhosted/awesome-selfhosted#file-transfer---single-click--drag-n-drop-upload), but PicoShare is unique in not requiring a database server.
 That means you can run it in a single Docker container, whereas other solutions require more complicated orchestration.

 PicoShare became the fastest-growing open-source project I ever published.
-It received 600 Github stars within two weeks of its release.
+It received 600 GitHub stars within two weeks of its release.
 As of this writing, PicoShare has [over 100k installs](https://hub.docker.com/r/mtlynch/picoshare/).

 {{<img src="picoshare-growth.png" max-width="600px" has-border="true">}}